microsoft/BotFramework-Composer/docs/Deploying-Composer.md

 ```
 yarn start
 ```
-This command starts the Composer authoring application and the CSharp Bot runtime which is running on http://localhost:3979/api/messages.
+This command starts the Composer authoring application and the dotnet Azure WebApp Bot runtime which is running on http://localhost:3979/api/messages.

 To use Composer, open a browser and navigate to http://localhost:3000